HashWarlock/scaffold-lens-recipe-action/README.md

-# 🏗 ~~Scaffold-ETH 2~~ Scaffold-Lens
+# 🏗 Recipe Open Action

 This project is a fork of [Scaffold-ETH 2](https://github.com/scaffold-eth/scaffold-eth-2) that demonstrates how to build, debug, test, and deploy an [Open Action](https://docs.lens.xyz/docs/publication-actions-aka-open-actions) Module on Lens Protocol using [Hardhat](https://hardhat.org/).

 Features:
 - ✅ Run a local EVM chain and test contracts locally with Hardhat
+- ✅ Deploy a CookBook RMRKMultiAsset NFT contract used to mint cookbooks
 - ✅ Deploy a mock ModuleRegistry contract
-- ✅ Deploy an ERC20 token contract used for whitelisted tips
+- ✅ Deploy an ERC20 token contract used for whitelisted tips to recipe creators
 - ✅ Deploy an Open Action Module contract
 - ✅ Debug local contract calls with a graphical interface
 - ✅ Verify contracts on Etherscan

-## Using the TipActionModule Contract
+## Using the RecipeActionModule Contract
+> This is based off of the `TipActionModule` work done for Scaffold Lens

 To use the live `TipActionModule` deployed by [Orna](https://orna.art), you can find the contract address and ABI from the dedicated repo: